-We normally expect applicants to have a minimum of GCSE grade C in English Language and for most courses, GCSE grade C in Mathematics.
+We normally expect applicants to have a minimum of grade 4/C in GCSE English Language and, for most courses, GCSE grade 4/C in Mathematics.
 A higher level of achievement in specific GCSEs is required for some courses and details of these are included in the relevant course entry.

 Applicants are normally expected to have at least three A levels.
 In many cases, specific subjects are required, and these will be indicated in the typical offers listed for the course.

-Perspectives and Research (GPR) course in developing independent study and research skills.
-While we would consider this as part of an application as evidence of motivation to study a specific subject in more depth, we do not generally include it as part of our offer conditions.
+We consider applicants offering Pre-U Principal Subjects or a combination of the Pre-U and A levels, provided a minimum of three subjects overall are taken.
+We recognise the benefit of the Global Perspectives and Research (GPR) course in developing independent study and research skills.
+While we would consider this as evidence of motivation to study a specific subject in more depth, we do not generally include it as part of our offer conditions.
 However, it may be used to further consider an application upon receipt of final examination results.

 International Baccalaureate Diploma

 Applicants are required to have the full International Baccalaureate Diploma with at least three subjects studied at Higher Level.
 As well as an overall points score, specific subjects and points will be required at Higher Level.
-Applicants taking IB Certificates at Higher Level outside of the full diploma may be considered on a case by case basis depending on overall profile, breadth and depth of study.
+Applicants taking IB Certificates at Higher Level outside of the full diploma may be considered on a case-by-case basis depending on overall profile, breadth and depth of study.

 Scottish Highers and Advanced Highers